netidx/netidx-book/src/tools/resolver.md

 ## Add

-This is a low level debugging tool, and it's really not recommended unless you know exactly what you're doing.
-Using it could screw up subscriptions to whatever path you add for some time.
-That said, it's pretty simple,
+This is a low-level debugging tool for an anonymous resolver.
+It creates a resolver record without starting a publisher at the supplied address, so it can temporarily misdirect subscriptions.
+Do not use it as a deployment or administration mechanism.

 ```
 netidx resolver add /path/to/thing 192.168.0.5:5003
 ```

-This entry will time out after a while because no publisher is there to send heartbeats for it.
+The entry eventually expires because no publisher is present to renew it.

-Note this will not work if your system is kerberos enabled, because the resolver server checks that the publisher is actually listening on the address it claims to be listening on, and that obviously can't work in this case.
+Authenticated resolver modes (Local, Kerberos, and TLS) verify that the caller owns a publisher listener at the advertised address, so a fabricated entry like this is rejected.

 ## Remove

-This is actually worse than add in terms of danger, because you can remove published things without the publisher knowing you did it, and as a result you can make subscriptions fail until the publisher is restarted.
-It also doesn't work if you are using kerberos, so that's something.
+This is the corresponding low-level anonymous-mode debugging operation.
+It removes the named publisher record without coordinating with the publisher;
+an active publisher can register it again on a subsequent resolver update.
+Authenticated resolver modes require proof that the caller owns the supplied publisher listener, just as `add` does.

 ```
-netidx resolver remove /path/to/thing 192.168.0.5:5003`
+netidx resolver remove /path/to/thing 192.168.0.5:5003
 ```